ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 3.2 Processing
 ### 3.2.1 Individual Data Validations
 #### 3.2.1.1 Data Quality Check: Photo, Age, Gender Data Check
+The system checks if the photo, age and gender captured by the registration officer while registering an individual using registration client are in sync.
 #### 3.2.1.2 Biometrics Quality Check
+The system checks the quality of biometrics (Face Photo, Finger Print Image, and Iris Image) captured by the registration officer while registering an individual using registration client.

+The system also checks the liveliness of the Finger Print Image captured of an individual and validates the photo captured as per ICOA (International Civil Aviation Organization) standards.

 #### 3.2.1.3 Doc.
 Validation - OCR
+The system checks if some of the data captured while registering an individual using registration client is available in the document, which is uploaded using OCR (Optical Character Recognition).
 ### 3.2.2 Functional Validations
 #### 3.2.2.1 File & Document Validation
 When the files that are received from the Registration Client, the system first check the file’s availability in the registration packet.
 If available, then verifies the documents required for an individual based on the type of registration.
 Refer below for the process: